jordansatler/jordansatler.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-Please email me if you would like access to any of these papers.
+Please email me if you would any of these papers.

 ---***in review***---